WesleyRTw/Tic_Tac_Toe/README.md

 To compile and run this project on your machine, you will need a C compiler like GCC installed.

 👨‍💻 Author
-Crafted with dedication by [Your Name].
+Crafted with dedication by [Wesley Heringer de Brito].